Want to checkout our Free Trial?

 Never Suffer from a Medical Battery Again

-by | Mar 14, 2024 | Medical Malpractice
+by | Dec 17, 2024 | Medical Malpractice

 What is Medical Battery in healthcare?

 The medical battery in healthcare is when a doctor or medical practitioner performs any procedure on a patient without the patient’s consent.
-An example of a medical battery in healthcare is when a patient is suggested myomectomy or removal of a fibroid in the uterus.
+An example of medical battery in healthcare is when a patient is suggested myomectomy or removal of a fibroid in the uterus.
 The surgeon gets consent from the patient for a myomectomy.
 Later, the surgeon concludes that a hysterectomy would be better in the case and goes ahead without the patient’s consent.
 This is medical battery definition, and the patient could sue the surgeon.

 You may get doubt how come this case is not medical negligence.
 Medical negligence is an unintentional act or breach of duty by a medical professional which results in harm to the patient.
 However, medical battery emphasizes the rights of an individual towards the treatment he receives.

+Ready to get started?
 Get free trial worth $500.
+Hurry up!

 It is absolutely possible that a medical professional who performs therapy on a mentally competent patient without his consent could be held criminally accountable.
 It is a medical battery to force even beneficial care on an uninformed patient.